Eumaeus/blackwell_spring2019/comp_hum.md

 (Newer assignment appear at the top)

 - For **Wednesday, April 10**: Come to class able to announce the kind of analysis you would like to pursue.
 Some thoughts: Who talks?
 A "social network" graph of co-occurances of characters?
 A graph of where characters are mentioned?
+Some grammatical or lexical characteristic?
+Think about this, and be able to explain why it might be interesting to do this *distant reading* analysis.
+I can help you work on the details, which may require both processing your CEX file in Scala, and using some other software: Excel, [Gephi](https://gephi.org), *vel sim.*.

 <img src="texts/lesmis.png" width="600"/>